NotAKidoS/NAK_CVR_Mods/README.md

 # FuckToes
-Prevents VRIK from autodetecting toes.
+Prevents VRIK from autodetecting toes in HalfbodyIK.

 Optionally can be applied in FBT, but toes in FBT are nice so you are a monster if so.